PavelK27/interview-tasks/address-book/Readme.md

 ## Objectives:

-- The app will consist of a <select multiple> html element to list contacts
+* The app will consist of a `<select multiple>` html element to list contacts

-- Create input elements so that the user can add a valid 'name' and a 'telephone' value for a new contact and an 'add' button which adds contact to list.
+* Create input elements so that the user can add a valid `name` and a `telephone` value for a new contact and an `add` button which adds contact to list.

-- Contact information in each select <option> tag can be displayed in anyway you like
+* Contact information in each select `<option>` tag can be displayed in anyway you like

-- Once contacts exist in the multi-select element, the user should be able to select and press a 'delete' button to remove multiple at a time
+* Once contacts exist in the multi-select element, the user should be able to select and press a `delete` button to remove multiple at a time

-- Add buttons to sort contacts by name and telephone number
+* Add buttons to sort contacts by name and telephone number

 ## Bonus: